PM4-FS25-TechRadar/skopos/README.md

 Schemas in `src/main/resources/db/migration` are run by Flyway at startup and validated by Hibernate.

+# 🚀 Deploy to OpenShift

+- use .gitlab-ci.yml to deploy to OpenShift
+- configure new DB by hand, deploying Application Properties as ConfigMap and Secrets

+# Next Steps

+- Build simple GUI for adding new Technologies per year
+- User Management using Keycloak Tools Reaml

-# Manual Deploy to vsnh OpenShift
+# Legacy Manual Deploy to vsnh OpenShift

 Build jar with Java 11 (Java 17 not yet supported by builder image)
 jar Upload
 expose PostgreSQL Secrets in `BD` or `B` etc. to Env Variables similar to `application.properties`.

-# Quarkus Documentation
+# 📒 Legacy Quarkus Documentation

 This project uses Quarkus, the Supersonic Subatomic Java Framework.